Skip To Content Privacy Page

 Agency: Parks Department

-The San Mateo County parks system has many trails, parking lots, and drive aisles that are in poor condition due to deferred mainteance; these funds will be used to address deferred maintenance of paved facilites in the parks.
+The San Mateo County parks system has many trails, parking lots, and drive aisles that are in poor condition due to deferred maintenance; these funds will be used to address deferred maintenance of paved facilities in the parks.

 Agency: Parks Department